IASB's Mission, Vision & More

 Our Strategic GoalsGoal #1:

-enhance organizational effectiveness and capacity.
+To enhance organizational efficacy, responsiveness and capacity.

 Who We Serve